leucos/earthmapper/README.md

 - Ask an API key on the [developper site at IGN][2] (sign-up, then create a contract with key type : Web)
-- Navigate "http://localhost:7000/france/index" and enter the key, click "Save"
+- Navigate [5][http://localhost:7000/france/index] and enter the key, click "Save"
+- Navigate [4][http://localhost:7000/] and enter the requierd Referrer
 - Click on "Network Link" (upper right in navbar).
 - GoogleEarth should open and you should have fun

 #### Note

-For the french portal, you are suposed to cleanr cache after every sessions.
+For the french portal, you are suposed to clean the cache after every session.

-The cache is located in ~/.earthmapper/cache/france/
+The cache is located in ~/.earthmapper/cache/france/ (or wherever you set it to be in the [5][configuration page]), '~'' being your home directory.

 ## Licence